alpacahq/typescript-sdk/README.md

 await marketData.v2.lastQuote.get("symbol");
 ```

-You may notice a pattern in the method names.
-This pattern is consistent across all methods and mirrors the docs closely.
+You may notice a pattern in the method names 🤔.
+This pattern is consistent across all methods and mirrors the docs closely 😮.

 ```ts
 {version}.{resource}.{method}()